 When you sign up for authenticator you are given a series of preset codes for just this purpose and told to guard them with your life.
 I had them printed and safely put away and knew exactly where they were at.
 That is until I moved a few weeks prior.
 I hadn’t finished unpacking yet and I had NO idea what box this tiny, yet oh so important piece of paper was squirreled away in.

 Ok I’ll tell Google I need to reset.
 I have two options the first get a text on my cell.
 Great!
 Except.
-It was a cell number from several years and more than one relocation ago, that wasn’t going to work.
+It was an old cell number, remember I just moved, so that wasn’t going to work.
 It’s also worth noting at this point that even when I did regain access to my account I could not figure out how to update my mobile number.

 Here’s how that process works.
 For the record it was a BRUTAL reminder that as far as Google is concerned I am not a customer.
 I am not paying for a product I do not have the normal recourses a paying customer might and I’m not Robert Scoble so my social media efforts at getting help were ignored.